PipedreamHQ/pipedream/docs/docs/nodejs20-faq-2024-02/README.md

 **Using a Pipedream action**:

 - Option A: Disable server identity verification
-  1. If given the option, update the action to the latest version by clicking the "Update" button on the workflow step.
+  1. If given the option, update the action to the latest version by clicking the "Update" button in the workflow step.
 The lastest version of MySQL actions disable server identity verification by default.

       ![Update Action Button](https://res.cloudinary.com/pipedreamin/image/upload/v1705519878/update-action-button-mysql_fr549p.png)

 - Option B: Use the [MySQL (SSL)](https://pipedream.com/apps/mysql-ssl) app
   1. Replace your MySQL action with the corresponding MySQL (SSL) action.
-  2. Connect your MySQL (SSL) account, specifying the `key`, `cert`, `ca`, and `rejectUnauthorized` connection options.
+  2. [Connect](/connected-accounts/#connecting-accounts) your MySQL (SSL) account, specifying the `key`, `cert`, `ca`, and `rejectUnauthorized` connection options.

 **Using a custom code step**: